Stinger Detox Review – Quick Notes

 Stinger Detox Highlights

-- Possibly works if you are a moderate weed user.
+- May work if you are a very light weed user.

 Stinger Detox Downsides

-- Completely ineffective for long-term or heavy marijuana users.
+- In our experience the products are ineffective for long-term or heavy marijuana users.

-- The 7-day detox product doesn’t work at all.
+- The 7-day detox product didn’t work at all when we tried it.

 - The list of ingredients doesn’t inspire confidence.